-Declaration 127 is taken from the Hávamál, a poem of wisdom believed to be written by Óðin himself.
+Declaration 127 is taken from the Hávamál, a poem of wisdom written from the perspective of Óðin himself.
 Verse 127 is the basis for Declaration 127:

 “Hvars þú böl kannt kveðu þat bölvi at ok gefat þínum fjándum frið.”

-“When you see misdeeds, speak out against them, and give your enemies no frið.”
+“When you see misdeeds, speak out against them, and give your enemies no peace.”